aurorasmiles/WorldGuardDocs/source/config.rst

-    disable-crop-growth,FALSE,"Whether the growth of wheat, carrots, melons, etc should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." disable-coral-block-fade,FALSE,"Whether coral should remain alive when not in water." snow-fall-blocks,[],"If set (as a list of block types), the only blocks on which snow can fall on would be the ones in the list."
+    disable-crop-growth,FALSE,"Whether the growth of wheat, carrots, melons, etc should be disabled." disable-soil-dehydration,FALSE,"Whether the dehydration of soil should be disabled." disable-coral-block-fade,FALSE,"Whether coral should remain alive when not in water." disable-copper-block-fade,FALSE,"Whether the oxidation of copper blocks should be disabled." snow-fall-blocks,[],"If set (as a list of block types), the only blocks on which snow can fall on would be the ones in the list."

 chest-protection.*